-If Form 4952 is required to be completed, check the box on line 10 and attach Form 4952.
-Then add the deductible investment interest to the other types of deductible interest and enter the total on line 10.
+If you must complete Form 4952, check the box on line 10 and attach Form 4952.
+Then, add the deductible investment interest to the other types of deductible interest and enter the total on line 10.

 Qualified residence interest.-Interest paid or incurred by an estate or trust on indebtedness secured by a qualified residence of a beneficiary of an estate or trust is treated as qualified residence interest if the residence would be a qualified residence (i.e., the principal residence or the second residence selected by the beneficiary) if owned by the beneficiary.
 The beneficiary must have a present interest in the estate or trust or an interest in the residuary of the estate or trust.
 See Pub.
 936, Home Mortgage Interest Deduction, for an explanation of the general rules for deducting home mortgage interest.